krober10nd/FMesh/README.md

 1. Enter into the work directory.
 2. In the makefile, change the path to the include directory (CPP) and library directory (LDFLAGS).
 3. In make.inc, change the type of build configuration (i.e., dbg, optimised, etc.)
-4. Run make
-5. The generated binary will be installed in work/bin.
+4. Run make and the generated binary should be installed in work/bin.